DRAMA; 1hr 47min

 STARRING: Jason Clarke, Kate Mara, Ed Helms

-Spinning around: Helms (left) and Clarke finesse their press.
+Spinning around: from left, Helms and Clarke

 Friday, July 18, 1969: Apollo 11 is about to land on the moon and Senator Edward Kennedy (Clarke) is about to crash and burn.
 The way Tracks director John Curran tells it, “Teddy” is a resentful brooder, unwillingly on course for the White House in ’72.
 Then comes the Friday-night nosedive, which sees a car driven by the senator after too many drinks careen off a bridge on Chappaquiddick Island, Massachusetts.
 Kennedy escapes but the pretty former staffer with him (Mara as Mary Jo Kopechne), around whom sexual rumours would swirl, drowns.

 How to spin the seemingly unspinnable?
 The senator is married.
 He saved himself and left Mary Jo to die.
 Australian actor Clarke (Everest), whose fleshy physicality effectively evokes the man, plays him as anguish-wracked—for the burdensome political future he was born to inherit and, briefly, for the terrible harm he has done.
 In the harsh light of that harm, a sinister miasma clings to every shoddy consequence of his rash actions, starting with his failure to immediately report the accident.